Hamzah Haz

-Hamzah Haz (born 15 February 1940) is an Indonesian politician who served as the 9th vice president of Indonesia from 2001 to 2004 under President Megawati Sukarnoputri.
+Hamzah Haz (15 February 1940 – 24 July 2024) was an Indonesian politician who served as the ninth vice president of Indonesia from 2001 to 2004 under President Megawati Sukarnoputri.
 Prior to serving as vice president, Hamzah served as a cabinet minister and a member of the People's Representative Council (DPR).
 He also chaired the United Development Party (PPP) from 1998 to 2007, and was the party's presidential candidate in the 2004 Indonesian presidential election.

-Career
+Early political career

 Hamzah was a newspaper journalist in his home town of Pontianak, on the island of Borneo, and later taught economics at Tanjungpura University.
+He was a lecturer at Tanjungpura University from 1968 to 1971.

 His political career began in 1968 as a member of the West Kalimantan Provincial Representative Council.
-He later moved to Jakarta, became a member of the Parliament in 1971, first as a member of the Muslim Nahdlatul Ulama Party.
-After the political fusion which joined all Islamist parties into one party and the withdrawal of Nahdlatul Ulama from politics, he became in 1973 a member of the newly formed Partai Persatuan Pembangunan (PPP).
+He later moved to Jakarta, became a member of the Parliament in 1971, representing the Jakarta electoral district, first as a member of the Muslim Nahdlatul Ulama Party.
+After the political fusion which joined all Islamist parties into one party and the withdrawal of Nahdlatul Ulama from politics, in 1973 he became a member of the newly formed Partai Persatuan Pembangunan (PPP).
+He was chairman of the PPP faction from 1989 to 1998.
+Hamzah served as member of People's Representative Council over 26 years and made him one of the longest-serving members of the Parliament of Indonesia.

-Hamzah served as Minister for Investment under President B. J. Habibie, who replaced Suharto, then resigned that post to lead the PPP in the 1999 elections.
-He joined the cabinet of President Abdurrahman Wahid, then became the first to quit Wahid's first cabinet, resigning as Minister for People's Welfare after just two months.
+Hamzah served as Minister for Investment under President B. J. Habibie, who replaced Suharto, then resigned that post to lead the PPP in the 1999 elections, at which he was again reelected.
+He ran against Megawati Sukarnoputri for the vice presidency (at that time elected by the People's Consultative Assembly), winning 284 votes to Megawati's 396,.
+On 30 November he joined the cabinet of President Abdurrahman Wahid, then became the first to quit Wahid's first cabinet, resigning as Coordinating Minister for People's Welfare and Poverty Alleviation after just two months.

+Vice presidency

-He became a vocal critic of Wahid, but he is also known for his ability to compromise.
+He became a vocal critic of Wahid, but he was also known for his ability to compromise.
 By the time of Wahid's impeachment in the summer of 2001, Hamzah was leader of the PPP, then the third-largest party in the Indonesian Parliament.
-As such, he became the obvious choice for the members of People's Consultative Assembly to fill the vacancy of Vice President's office, as Megawati Sukarnoputri moved up to the Presidency.

 In the 2004 presidential election, Hamzah was one of the presidential candidates, running with Agum Gumelar.
 The pair finished last among the five candidates, garnering only 3 percent of the total vote.